Working safely in hot conditions

 • any combination of these factors.

-The Occupational Safety and Health Act 1984 requires employers to provide and maintain, so far as is reasonably practicable, a working environment in which workers are not exposed to hazards.
-This applies to any risk to safety and health, including illness from working in heat.
+The Work Health and Safety Act 2020 requires the employer or person conducting a business or undertaking (PCBU) to provide and maintain a working environment in which workers are not exposed to hazards or risks to their health and safety.
+This applies to any risk to safety and health, including illness from working in heat conditions.

 What is heat stress?

 Heat stress is the total heat burden to which the body is subjected by both external and internal factors.
-Heat stress causes increased blood flow to the skin, which allows release of heat.
-Blood is diverted to the muscles if physical work is being performed, resulting in a lower release of heat through the skin.
+Heat stress causes increased blood flow to the skin, which allows the release of heat.
+When physical work is performed, blood is diverted to the muscles resulting in a lower release of heat through the skin.

-The body must balance the heat transferred into the body, heat generated in the body and heat coming out of the body.
+The body must therefore balance the heat transferred into the body, the heat generated in the body and the heat coming out of the body.

 Heat illness